AliceWachira/Photography-website/README.md

 ![IMG_20210717_235850](https://user-images.githubusercontent.com/87478804/126049526-8a3748b6-c550-4bd8-b67a-75c764f7aa8e.jpg)
 # Project Title: BRIAL PHOTOGRAPHY SOLUTIONS WEBSITE
 ### This project entails creating a simple photography website.
 It illustrates how one can use the html elements and such such as:
-### div span headers footers strong and unordered list tags
+### div, span ,headers ,footers ,strong and unordered list tags
 ### It also creates a link between the html and the css files.
 ### The project also demonstrates how we can add images to our website and style them.